Nick Phipps (rugby union)

-Nicholas James Phipps (born 9 January 1989) is an Australian rugby union player who played for the Australia national team and plays for Green Rockets Tokatsu in the Japan Rugby League One competition.
+Nicholas James Phipps (born 9 January 1989) is an Australian rugby union player who plays as a scrum-half for the in the Super Rugby.
+Between 2011 and 2019, Phipps played for the Australia national team, making 72 Test caps and playing a backup role in their 2015 Rugby World Cup in which they finished runners-up.

 Early life

-Phipps with the Waratahs in 2017.

 Phipps playing for the Rebels in 2011.

 Phipps was educated at The King's School and in 2009 captained Sydney University's premiership-winning 1st Colts team.

 As of 2017, he was studying a Masters of International Business at Sydney University.

-Rugby playing career

-Club level
+Career

+Rebels

 Phipps signed to the Melbourne Rebels in July 2010.
 Phipps mentors for the 2011 Super Rugby season included former Wallaby halfback Sam Cordingley.
 Phipps said he was looking forward to learning from his fellow halfbacks, Cordingley, and Kingi, and also from Rebels centre (and former Wallaby) Julian Huxley.

 In May 2012 Phipps combined with Kurtley Beale in the halves (9 & 10) against the Bulls from South Africa.
 Beale had been moved from fullback to flyhalf following Danny Cipriani's unexpected departure from the Rebels.
 Phipps scored a try under the posts.

+Waratahs

 Phipps moved back to Sydney to play for the Waratahs commencing 2014.

 Rebels coach Damien Hill said, "Nick has played a major part in laying the foundations of this Club and it is disappointing to see him leave.
 He replicates our team ethos in everything he does, both on a off the rugby field."

 The Wallabies and Waratahs scrum half re-signed with the ARU and NSW Waratahs in January 2017 for a two-year contract extension that takes Phipps through to the end of the 2019 season.
 In March 2017 he brought up his 100th super rugby cap.

+London Irish

 On 1 February 2019, Phipps travel to England to join London Irish in the English Premiership ahead of the 2019–20 season.

+Return to the Waratahs: 2027

+In May 2026, after finishing his time in Japan, Phipps said that he was returning to Australia to assess his options.
+By July, reports emerged that both Phipps and former Waratahs teammate Bernard Foley were in contract negotiations with the Waratahs to return for their 2027 season.
+On 6 August 2026, the Waratahs confirmed both Phipps and Foley's signing for ahead of the 2027 season.